 This one doesn’t even require any baking!
 The mixture of cream, cheese, sugar, strawberries, cookies, vanilla, and butter combined wonderfully to create a no-bake cake.
 Top it liberally with strawberries and strawberry sauce to complete it.

 One of the great things about this is that it can be made so quickly.
-Just give it some time to set and you’ll be done, ready to enjoy the perfect end to an al fresco dinner.
+Just give it some time to set and you’ll be done, ready to enjoy the perfect teatime treat to an al fresco dinner.

 The zesty lime flavor and cool mint of this simple loaf cake are seriously summery, and the chocolate is sure to make this cake a huge crowd pleaser.
 It’s easy to add extra flavors to loaf cakes as you please.

 You might want to replace the lime with lemon, for example, or mix them together.
+Homemade lemon curd is a beautiful addition to this recipe, as well as a crunchy lemon glaze.
 Or maybe you’d rather have dark chocolate.
 All of this can be done easily, and all will taste great!